Can I use a DualSense controller with PS5 Remote Play?

 Best answer: Yes, you can use a DualSense controller with PS5 Remote Play, as long as you've got a compatible device.

-Using your DualSense with your iPhone or iPad isn't difficult, but you'll need to go through the steps to connect it wirelessly.
-By using the DualSense for Remote Play, you'll also miss out on some of the controller's more advanced features.
-The PS5 DualSense uses haptic feedback and adaptive triggers to alter the experience of playing a game, and both of these features are usually disabled when playing through Remote Play.
+We've got a handy guide on using your DualSense with your iPhone or iPad wirelessly, so using the DuelSense as a PS5 Remote Play controller isn't difficult.
+You will miss out on some of the controller's more advanced features, though as the PS5 DualSense uses haptic feedback and adaptive triggers to alter the experience of playing a game.
+Both of these features are usually disabled when playing through Remote Play.

 Haptic feedback uses enhanced vibrations to simulate an effect specifically, instead of just relying on rumbling various parts of the controller.
 As an example, in Housemarque's 2021 game Returnal, you'll feel the patter of raindrops as you move under portions of the game where rain is falling.